privacybydesign/irma-documentation/yivi-docs/blog/2024-12-12-dec-update/index.md

 Most of our components already had this property, but a couple of them had yet to be updated.

-One of the remaining components was the SMS Issuer.
+Two of the remaining ones were the SMS issuer and the email isser.
-Its state consists of the ongoing verification requests and some info about previous requests in order to do some rate limiting.
+Their state consists of the ongoing verification requests and some info about previous requests in order to do some rate limiting.

-This week we took the time to make the SMS Issuer stateless by moving its state to Redis.
+This week we took the time to make the these two issuers stateless by moving their state to Redis.
 We did this by putting state access in the Java code behind interfaces and making two implementations of these interfaces: one for in-memory and one for Redis.
 This allows us to keep backwards compatibility while adding this new stateless property as opt-in.